-Male infertility refers to the inability to conceive a child, caused by factors that are not related to the female.
-Several factors can lead to male factor infertility, including low sperm production, immobile sperm, abnormal sperm, or blockages that prevent sperm delivery to the semen.
+Male infertility refers to the inability to conceive a child with a known fertile female.
+Several factors can lead to male factor infertility such as low sperm production, non moving (non-motile) sperm, abnormal sperm and blockages that prevent sperm delivery to the semen.
 These conditions can result from illnesses, infections, chronic health problems, injuries and/or environmental factors, such as exposure to certain chemicals.

 What causes infertility in men?

 Acquired male factor infertility can be a result of conditions you are born with (congenital defects) or things that are acquired.
 Male infertility can be caused by a wide number of factors such as hormone disorders, medications, injury or infection of the reproductive anatomy, obstruction, illness, sexual dysfunction or drugs, tobacco and alcohol use.
 These factors can permanently or temporarily impact sperm and prevent conception.

 Erectile dysfunction, also known as impotence or male sexual dysfunction, is an inability to get an erection that is good enough to achieve intercourse in a satisfactory way for both partners.
 The severity of erectile dysfunction can vary from complete lack of erection, to a partial erection that is not enough to penetrate your partner or is lost soon after you penetrate.
 Although erectile dysfunction is typically more common among older men, it can occur at any age and often does.